Current Access Level “I” – ID Only: CUID holders and approved guests only

 Senior Research Scholar

 Dr. Noah Kaufman is an economist who has worked on energy and climate change policy in both the public and private sectors.
-Under President Biden, he served as a Senior Economist at the Council of Economic Advisers.
+Noah is Senior Research Scholar at the Center on Global Energy Policy at Columbia University SIPA.
+He is also an External Fellow in the Transition Economics Program of the Bezos Earth Fund

 Noah received his BS in economics from Duke University, and his PhD and MS in economics from the University of Texas at Austin, where his dissertation examined optimal policy responses to climate change.